 With every system playing different genres of music, each has become a specialist in its own way.

-It goes right again onto Westbourne Grove before finishing at the Ladbroke Gardens.
+It goes right again onto Westbourne Grove before finishing at Ladbroke Gardens.

 The Notting Hill Carnival app also offers up-to-date information, including toilet and first-aid station locations, as well as event sites and a Notting Hill map.

 The route for this year’s celebration will be the same as in previous years.
 The 3.5-mile course begins on Great Western Road and heads south past Westbourne Park.

 Timing is key, so make sure that you go to Notting Hill early to grab a spot for yourself.
 The best views are near the judge’s platform.
-But the best place to be is in a ‘band’, if you can.
+But the best place to be is in one of the ‘mas bands,’ if you can.

 There are a few ways of getting to the carnival, but public transport is your best option when it comes to arriving and leaving.